 She also served as head coach to the 2006 National Champions, Team Elan Adult, at Detroit Skating Club (DSC).
 Heather’s credentials include the Gold Dance medal, 7th Figure test and Novice Freestyle.
 She was also a member of the original DSC Novice and Senior synchro teams, as well as Team Elan Adult from 1993 - 2005.
 She is a 1992 graduate of Michigan State University with a bachelor of arts in journalism and continues to work days as a freelance public relations consultant.

 Tracey is a ten-time National medalist, holding four National titles, a ten-time international competitor, holding three International medals, two International titles, two Junior World Bronze Medals and a Senior World Bronze Medal for the Freeskate.
 In 2005, she was one of four skaters in the nation selected to represent the Synchronized Skating discipline at the High Performance Camp at the Olympic Training Center.
 Tracey has achieved her International Dances, Senior Moves in the Field and Junior Freestyle test.
 She holds a Bachelor’s Degree in Communications.

-Tracey has coached the Synchro Skills and Pre-Juvenile/Juvenile divisions at ONYX Synchro and assisted with the Michigan State University Collegiate team in the 2014-2015 season.
-She has over 10 years of competitive synchronized skating experience beginning her career in 2002 on the Chicago Jazz Novice Team, where she spent five years competing through the Junior level.
+She has over 10 years of competitive synchronized skating experience beginning her career in 2002 on the Chicago Jazz Novice Team.
 From there she became a member of the Haydenettes.
-She finished her competitive career skating for Erin Bridge, as a member of Michigan State’s Spartan Synchronized Skating Team holding the title as captain for the 2010-2011 season.
+She finished her competitive career skating as a member of Michigan State’s Spartan Synchronized Skating Team holding the title as captain for the 2010-2011 season.